- Mobility Devices

-Information regarding accommodations for persons with disabilities is available at all four information booths, located inside the Gold/Blue and Red gates and in SillyVille.
+Information regarding accommodations for persons with disabilities is available at the information booth next to Extreme Scream.
 The switchboard staff on the first floor of the Administration Building can also provide information.

 - People Movers

-During the Washington State Fair, ride on People Movers, Mondays-Thursdays, 10am - 7pm, as crowds permit.
+During the Washington State Fair, ride on People Movers, Mondays, Wednesdays and Thursdays, 10am - 7pm, as crowds permit.
+Please note, we are closed on Wednesday, September 6.
 They are ADA accessible.
 You'll find stops throughout the facility.

-- Information BoothsDuring the Washington State Fair, information booths are located near the Gold/Blue and Red Gates, next to the Extreme Scream and in SillyVille.
+- Information BoothDuring the Washington State Fair, the information booth is located next to the Extreme Scream.
 You'll find friendly attendants who will help you find whatever it is you’re looking for at The Fair.